- Career Tracks

-Nonprofit management will offer the study of the world of philanthropy including history and current practices, an introduction to the world of nonprofit organizations (their purposes, opportunities and challenges), and the application of business and entrepreneurial models to community problems and the needs of nonprofit organizations.
+Nonprofit management offers the study of the world of philanthropy including history and current practices, an introduction to the world of nonprofit organizations — their purposes, opportunities and challenges — and the application of business and entrepreneurial models to community problems and the needs of nonprofit organizations.

 Ripon College faculty and professional staff are dedicated to helping you reach your goals, whatever they may be and however often they may change along the way.
 It’s part of our value statement to you.

 As a student at Ripon, you will be assigned a faculty adviser based on your area(s) of interest.
 You will meet with your faculty adviser throughout your time as a student to discuss your current aspirations, plan your course schedule and plot a future trajectory.
 Staff in the Office of Constituent Engagement and Career Services help to match your interests to concrete goals and construct a plan for success, offering support through three stages of career development – planning, exploration and search.
 Student Support Services provides tutoring and additional academic and skill development, as well as tools to help with note-taking, exam preparation, goal-setting and time management.
 Mentors in the Collaborative Learning Center provide in-depth, one-on-one or group mentoring for students about class projects and college-level writing, and can share problem-solving strategies to overcome academic obstacles.

 - Recent graduates hold such titles as executive director, director of development-head of fundraising, director of marketing/communications, chief financial officer-grant disbursement and broad accounting functions, program director, human resources director and manager of special projects.